“Since new developments are the products of a creative mind, we must therefore stimulate and encourage that type of mind in every way possible.”

 I urge all nonprofits, no matter how small they may be, to get onto the GuideStar website, find your tax return (they are automatically uploaded to the platform – you have no choice, as they upload them automatically), and take the time to flesh-out your nonprofit’s profile.
 I have done this for nonprofit clients before with great success.
 It takes time, but you can’t buy the kind of credibility attaining a GuideStar seal provides, demonstrating your organization’s commitment to transparency.

 If you are curious about other ways in which I use GuideStar, see my professional website.
-Click on the tiny three bars at the top of the page and you will discover a widget with direct links.
+Look in the right hand margin for the links.

 Keep Innovation Alive